TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 13/Genesis 13.2.md

 ---

-And Abram was very rich in cattle, in silver, and in gold.
+Abram was very rich in livestock, in silver, and in gold.